AdamPaternostro/Azure-Dev-Ops-Single-CI-CD-Dev-To-Production-Pipeline/README.md

 2. In Step 5 add the following:
   a.
 Keep our normal approval process to QA
   b.
 Add a Gate
   c.
-The Gate will wait unti the Build has a Bulid Tag applied
+The Gate will wait until the Build has a Build Tag applied
   d.
 Once the Build tag is applied the release will continue
   e.
 The approval to QA is performed and everything works as normal